 It was highlighted higher level of cholesterol levels were noted in urban area as compared to rural area.
 To authenticate the results, statistical analysis was executed which exhibited the non-significant association between dyslipidemia and urban vs rural area among population suffering from elevated total cholesterol at p≤0.005.
 No statistical difference was found between two (as shown in table 1)

-Table 1 To determine the statistical association between total cholesterol levels and urban vs rural area.
+Table 1.
+To determine the statistical association between total cholesterol levels and urban vs rural area.